How to Implement a Strategic Plan

 At least 2-3 Year 1 milestones are achieved and visible

-Cross-functional blockers are resolved before escalation
+Cross-functional blockers are resolved before they become executive fire drills

 ✕ Failure Modes to Watch